Drive Repair Windows 10: Damage Causes and Solutions - Qiling

 Check Disk

 Step 4.
 You will be prompted to check the disk if the system finds any issues.
-You will receive a message similar to the one in the following image if no mistakes are discovered.
+If no mistakes are discovered, you will receive a message stating that the disk is clean.

 Error Checking

-The disk is damaged, making it impossible to access the data, and the Windows-bundled tools cannot recover the data.
-As a result, you can use data recovery software to retrieve crucial data from the hard disk before fixing it.
+The damaged disk prevents access to data, and built-in Windows tools can't recover it.
+Therefore, data recovery software can be used to retrieve important data from the hard disk before it's fixed.

 Drive repair Windows 10 with convenient software